bastibe/bastibe.github.com/drafts/reviews.md

 filetags: nocomments
 ---

 I like to keep notes on stuff I use.
-Some of this was originally hosted on [DPReview](https://dpreview.com/members/4868424004/gearlist) back when that was still a thing, RIP.
+Mostly a copy of my [DPReview](https://dpreview.com/members/4868424004/gearlist) gear list.

 ## Current Cameras
 <div class="columns">